 I know you keep inviting the two boys in our street over for plays, so are they my new best friends?
 Will they be going to ‘my’ school too?
 And do they also like playing pirates?
 Yes Mummy, I know you always tell me that, “everyone is everyone’s best friend” and I know it’s good to make friends with ALL the children, but I need to know I have some buddies who also like pirates, or if not pirates then Paw Patrol, Lego or at least running really, really fast.
 Then they will be ‘my’ friends.

 So can you just tell me if these boys are going to school with me?
 Then I will ask them to sit next to me.

 I want you to come with me

 Mummy, can you please come to school with me?
 There is so much I don’t know.
-Like where are the toilets and what do I do if I need to go in the middle of class?
+Like where the toilets are and what do I do if I need to go in the middle of class?
 Oh, and what happens if I have an accident and wet my pants?
-I won’t have anyone to help me, or will I?
+I won’t have anyone to help me – or will I?
 These are some of the things I need you to explain to me before I start.

 I really just want you to come with me though.
 I think it would be so much fun if you could!
 I wouldn’t be worried about anything then and I would have all my new friends to play with.

 But I know you’ve said, “school isn’t for Mummies”.
 So Mummy, if you can’t stay there with me, can you please answer all of my questions about it?
 Even the silly ones and the ones I can’t think of myself right now.

 I can’t wait to go to the ‘official’ school visits and see my classroom and where the bubblers are (I LOVE bubblers!).
 But I think I might also like to go there a few more times, too.
 Can we play there when all the school children are on holidays?
 That way I will know where all the classrooms are, where the toilets are, where I have to line up in the morning and where I will eat my lunch with my best friends.
 If I know this, then I won’t get lost.
 I’m a bit worried about getting lost.